creachadair/chirp/spec.md

 - The **Auxiliary data** are an uninterpreted sequence of bytes chosen by the handler (empty OK).
 This field can be used to pass application-specific structured error information back to the caller.

-As a special case, then implementation SHALL treat an empty byte array as a valid encoding for error data with error code 0, an empty description, and empty auxiliary data.
+As a special case, the implementation SHALL treat an empty byte array as a valid encoding for error data with error code 0, an empty description, and empty auxiliary data.

 ### Cancel Payload